-- Development project: a project used to develop and debug jobs.
+- Development project: a project that is used to develop and debug jobs.
 In a development project, random jobs are run with a small amount of data.
 We recommend that you select the subscription billing method for the development project.
 The subscription billing method allows you to control costs by specifying a limit for resource consumption.

 - Production project: a project to which you publish jobs that you have developed and debugged.
 If the jobs you publish consume a stable amount of resources, we recommend that you select the pay-as-you-go billing method.
-This billing method helps you avoid costs that are charged for unused resources in a subscription plan.
+This billing method helps you reduce costs that are charged for unused resources in a subscription plan.

 MaxCompute supports SQL, user-defined function (UDF), MapReduce, Graph, Spark, Machine Learning Platform for AI, and Mars jobs.
 MaxCompute charges you only for SQL jobs without UDFs, MapReduce jobs, Spark jobs, and Mars jobs.